mattyschell/poletop_zones/README.md

 Inside the "shp" folder is the same data in shapefile format, commonly used in desktop GIS software like [QGIS](https://www.qgis.org/en/site/) and ESRI's ArcMap.

+Inside the "geojson_2263" folder is the same zones geojson in New York State Plane coordinates (https://epsg.io/2263).
+The geojson spec does not technically support this coordinate reference system so you should not use this unless you know what it is.

 ## Work Details